 - Survive high risk projects using intelligence methodsHigh risk projects can be managed.
 Intelligence-led project management treats failure like a terrorist threat.
 It extends agile project delivery.

-- Sweet and Sour Chaos – escape from an intelligence agency to industrySweet and Sour Chaos is a story of an intelligence analyst trying to find a “purpose” after escaping from an intelligence agency.
-Konstantina must save her colleagues from a disaster.
+- Sweet and Sour Chaos – escape from an intelligence agency to industryAn intelligence analyst tries to find a “purpose” after escaping from the “Agency” to industry.
+Konstantina must save her colleagues from disaster. … The story illustrates challenges of taking intelligence practices and adding them to project management in industry.

 - The secret devil’s advocate – a story of managing the unknownThe Secret Devil’s Advocate is a fictional account of managing “unknown unknowns”.
 The 7-page story illustrates standard methods, listed here.